Project Portfolio Management is the selection, prioritization, and Control of an organization’s projects and programs.

 – monitoring project outcomes and communicating this upstream to the PPMT and downstream to project managers

 – advising the PPMT on the benefits and status of projects

 – advising and reporting on the placement of new and elimination of old projects

 – confirming successful delivery and sign-off at the closure of the projects

-– managing resource utilization across the organization, a matching project needs with specialized skills and availability
+– managing resource utilization across the organization, matching project needs with specialized skills, and availability

 – ensuring critical projects are on time and within budget by providing objective accountability and review at every stage, from initiation to closure

 – using dashboards to enhance the roles of project and program managers within the enterprise

 – maintaining financial status reports on all projects

 – analyzing interfaces and critical cost dependencies between projects and recommending appropriate action